 2,000 years of Shropshire history

 2,000 years of history in one lecture - impossible!
-That's quite true of course but, with this lecture, I aim to give a general picture of the county's history with the arrival of the Romans, the Saxons and the Normans to the birth of the Industrial Revolution and the introduction of the modern age.
+That's quite true of course but, with this lecture, I aim to give a general picture of the county's history from the arrival of the Romans, the Saxons and the Normans to the birth of the Industrial Revolution and the introduction of the modern age.

-Shropshire oddities
+Shropshire's oddities

 An 'oddity' can be anything that strikes you as 'odd' or is in any way unusual.
 It could be an ancient relic or a folly on a grand estate, an amusing gravestone or a unique survival from the Industrial Revolution.
 I have been 'collecting' Shropshire oddities for some years now and this is a selection of a few of my favourites.